Photo: Albin Hillert/WCC

 How to apply?

 The application is made through an online form.
-Before applying following documents will be needed:
+When applying following documents are helpful to have at hand:

 1. A scanned copy of passport or national identity card.